 Scrapes Publicly Available Data

 The web scraping tool should only scrape data available for public consumption.
-In other words, the web scraper shouldn’t extract data that is password protected.
+In other words, the web scraper shouldn’t extract password protected data.
 Additionally, it shouldn’t violate any copyright laws.

 Are There Any Real-Life Examples Of Web Scraping Legal Cases?